rahulkhare2088-ets/EireneTechSociety/Usecase&Audience.md

    **Capability**    --->   **Traditional (What you have)**  --->   **Agentic AI**

-  Response           --->    Reactive: Sends XML to queue.   --->  Proactive: Corrects errors before queuing.
+  Response           --->    Reactive: Sends XML order message.   --->  Proactive: Corrects errors before queuing.

-  Visibility	Static: Human checks a dashboard.
-Autonomous: Agents alert you only when a goal is at risk.
+  Visibility	       --->    Static: Human checks a dashboard.	  --->  Autonomous: Agents alert you only when a goal is at risk.

-  Efficiency	Manual scheduling.
-Self-healing: Automatically re-assigns drivers or stock.
+  Efficiency         --->	   Manual scheduling.	                  --->  Self-healing: Automatically re-assigns drivers or stock.

-  Scalability	Needs more staff as orders grow.
-Software-driven: Agents handle volume spikes effortlessly.
+  Scalability	       --->    Needs more staff as orders grow.	    --->  Software-driven: Agents handle volume spikes effortlessly.

 ---